 Alright, so I’m sure you’ve seen the videos on YouTube of 1,000+ horsepower Toyota Supras.
 Maybe you’re planning on swapping to a JZ engine but don’t know which one to pick.
 Maybe you just want to learn more about the JZ engine family.

 Regardless of why you’re reading this, we’re going to dive into this topic in detail, and compare 1JZ vs 2JZ.

 As you may have guessed, the 1JZ came before the 2JZ, and it came in a few different forms.
-Regardless of the engine dressings, it was always a 2.5L inline-6, with a 86mm bore and a 71.5mm stroke.
-Were going to be talking about the 1JZ-GTE, which is the top of line twin turbo model of the 1JZ.
+Regardless of the engine dressings, it was always a 2.5L inline-6, with an 86mm bore and a 71.5mm stroke.
+We’re going to be talking about the 1JZ-GTE, which is the top of line twin turbo model of the 1JZ.

 1JZ swapped AE86 drift car